MicrosoftDocs/Viva/Viva/insights/Tutorials/analyze-business-processes.md

 | ---- | ----- |
 | 1/1/2020 | A customer begins using Workplace Analytics. |
 | 4/1/2020 | An admin excludes the term "merger."
 | 4/8/2020 | The weekly data refresh has taken place.
-Any new data that arrived during the refresh will respect the exclusion; this means that any data sets based on this data will exclude the word "merger."
+Any new data that arrived during the refresh will respect the exclusion; this means that any datasets based on this data will exclude the word "merger."
 (Also, any data that will arrive in the future will respect the exclusion.)
-| 4/9/2020 | An analyst defines a data set, called "DS1," for the period 1/1/2020 – 4/1/2020.
-This data set does NOT respect the exclusion, which means that the word "merger" is _not_ excluded.
+| 4/9/2020 | An analyst defines a dataset, called "DS1," for the period 1/1/2020 – 4/1/2020.
+This dataset does NOT respect the exclusion, which means that the word "merger" is _not_ excluded.
-| 4/9/2020 | An analyst creates a business process that uses the data set DS1 and they later use it in a query.
+| 4/9/2020 | An analyst creates a business process that uses the dataset DS1 and they later use it in a query.
 This business process does _not_ respect the exclusion and therefore still contains the word "merger."
-| 8/1/2020 | An analyst defines a data set, called "DS2" for the period 5/1/2020 – 8/1/2020.
-This data set does respect the exclusion and therefore does _not_ contain the word "merger."
+| 8/1/2020 | An analyst defines a dataset, called "DS2" for the period 5/1/2020 – 8/1/2020.
+This dataset does respect the exclusion and therefore does _not_ contain the word "merger."
-| 8/5/2020 | An analyst defines a business process that uses the data set DS2 and they later use it in a query.
-This data set (and therefore the business process that uses it) _does_ respect the exclusion and does _not_ contain the word "merger."
+| 8/5/2020 | An analyst defines a business process that uses the dataset DS2 and they later use it in a query.
+This dataset (and therefore the business process that uses it) _does_ respect the exclusion and does _not_ contain the word "merger."

 ## Related topics